rochabr/AzureMapsEnrichAndVisualize/README.md

 Then, create a function app for .NET by following [this guide](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process) to create your functions on Visual Studio code and publish them to your Azure Subscription.
 Create one called _EnrichDatabase_ and another called _GetLocations_.

-You can also skip the above step and clone this repository, which contains the code for both functions and the Azure Maps handler.
+Now, clone [this repository](TODO: add link to repository) containing the source code for both functions and the Azure Maps handler.

 #### Enable SQL bindings